YHWong20/YHWong20.github.io/_posts/2023-12-14-buffer-overflow-2.md

 toc_icon: "list"  # corresponding Font Awesome icon name (without fa prefix)
 ---

-A ret2win challenge that involves parameters on the call stack.
+A ret2win challenge that involves parameters on the call stack.</br>
 Referring to the following diagram,
 ![Call Stack](https://avinetworks.com/wp-content/uploads/2020/06/buffer-overflow-diagram.png)
 We note the relative locations of the base pointer, return function and parameters on our call stack.
 This will come in handy later.